dmbarbour/awelon/AboutAO.md

 The powerblock serves as the general-purpose entry point to observe or influence the real world.
 Specific capabilities can be extracted from a powerblock as required, and developers should use specific capabilities when deep enough know what *least authority* actually requires.
 Meanwhile, a powerblock may be forked such that a child - granted to an distrusted subprogram - is restricted based on upstream policies.

+## Expression Problem and Policy Injection

+AO will be pursuing a new, experimental alternative to the configurations problem that supports default implementations, soft constraints, heuristic policy injection, and deep overrides.
+The idea is to leverage dependent types, partial evaluation, and staged constraint solvers to automate a lot of glue-code.

+This is low priority at the moment, but it will eventually have a pervasive impact on the AO programming experience.
+Relevantly, it will serve roles similar to typeclasses and dependency injection frameworks.